 After experimenting with options like higher monthly fees or peak visit surcharges, MoviePass has settled on keeping its $9.95 price point, but limiting users to three films per month - explaining that 85 percent of its users only see three films or fewer each month anyway.
-In addition, users will get a $5 discount on any tickets they buy beyond those three visits
+In addition, users get a $5 discount on any tickets they buy beyond those three visits.

 How do you use MoviePass?

 When you sign up, the company sends you a debit card in the mail, which you’ll then need to activate.

 When you want to see a film, use the app to search for available showings to check MoviePass is supported.
 Once you’ve picked one, head to the cinema, and once you’re you use the app to check in for your selected showing.
 At that point MoviePass loads the cost of the ticket onto the card, and you have 30 minutes to buy your ticket using the MoviePass card.